GRESB/api-docs/source/includes/_asset-responses.md

 Errors can occur at the "building" level or within a given year of `survey_data`.

-As an extreme example, here is a submission using all possible metrics with several validation errors.
+As an extreme example, here is a submission with several validation errors.
 Look for "errors" keys near the bottom.

-Problems with this record (part of a 2014 response) include:
+Problems with this record (part of a 2017 response) include:

 * a negative `asset_size`
-* an attempt to include `1990` survey data in a 2014 response.
+* an attempt to include `1990` survey data in a 2017 response.
-* within it's `2013` `survey_data`
+* within it's `2015` `survey_data`
   * a negative `en_man_bcf_abs`
   * an impossible 13 months of ownership in `asset_own`
-* within it's `2012` `survey_data`
+* within it's `2016` `survey_data`
   * a negative `asset_own`
   * a negative `was_i_perc`
   * a `was_wd_perc` greater then 100%
   * total waste (`was_wd_perc`+`was_i_perc`+`was_l_perc`) greater then 100%

+Notice that `was_l_perc` has an error set even though it's own value is in range.
+This is because it contributes to a total with an error.

 ## Updating a Building